Environmental issues in Egypt: Land and agricultural resources

+Water resources

+Underground water is the main source of fresh water in Egypt's deserts, which make up 95% of Egypt.
+Rainwater also plays a role in irrigation in Egypt, but it is a scarce and limiting source for agricultural development.
+Since the 1950s, Egypt has mixed agricultural drainage water with Nile water for reuse in irrigation.

-The importance of dams is a major factor for Egyptians.
-The High Dam placed a halt on annual flooding of the Nile and allowed for extended sugarcane cultivation albeit the growing of wheat was displaced.
-However, the Nile floods provided brick-making and house-building labor, and mud became less available due to the High Dam.
-The Nile allowed for 124 million tons of sediment to be carried to the sea each year; after the creation of the dam, 98% of that sediment fell under the dam.
+The Aswan Dam placed a halt on annual flooding of the Nile and allowed for extended sugarcane cultivation albeit the growing of wheat was displaced.
+However, the Nile floods provided brick-making and house-building labor, and mud became less available due to the Aswan Dam.
+The Nile also allowed for 124 million tons of sediment to be carried to the sea each year; after the creation of the dam, 98% of that sediment fell under the dam.
+As a result of the lack of sediment, researchers predict the Nile Delta could be submerged within about 130 years.

-Environmentally, the Aswan Dam has contributed to numerous issues for Egyptians.
-The expansion of desert areas since the Aswan High Dam's construction in 1970 has increased in soil salinity, which allowed for waterborne diseases to emerge.
+The expansion of desert areas since the Aswan High Dam's construction in 1970 has also increased soil salinity, which has allowed waterborne diseases to emerge and jeopardizes the fertility of the soil.
+Rising sea levels (caused by climate change) and subsidence in the Nile Delta also contribute to soil salinity.
 In 1994, 28% of Egypt's soils were damaged by significant levels of salinity.
-The importance of water resources for Egyptians has led to the creation of agencies such as the Egyptian Ministry of State for Environmental Affairs for promoting and protecting Egypt's natural resources.

-The Nile Delta is currently under threat both from the rising sea levels (caused by climate change) and subsidence.

-The subsidence also brings with it salinization which in turn jeopardizes the fertility of the soil.
-Without adequate measures, 15 percent of the arable land could be lost due to salinization.
+Without adequate measures, 15% of the arable land could be lost due to salinization.